epic-piyush/tenthis/README.md

 ## License

 This project has no explicit license file.
-If you intend to reuse or distribute it, add a license (for example, MIT) to clarify permissions.

 ---

-If you'd like, I can also:

-- add environment-specific sample config files (e.g., `php/connection.sample.php`),
-- secure the admin path, or
-- generate a short setup script to automate DB import and credential editing.

-Tell me which of these you'd like next.